 But this is not just a financial investment.
 We expect a lot from you.
 This includes the time and energy you'll devote to completing the online diagnostic evaluation we call: "The BIG BIG Book."
 We do our part, but you must also do yours to get the most out of this experience.
 If you aren't willing to put effort into this extensive assessment process, then we're not for you...

 These retreats, run by expert psychologists and couples counselors, target particular couples:

 We usually need 3 weeks lead time to allow you time to complete your BIG BIG Book.
 Contact us for "emergency" retreats.

 You both need to complete your own version of The BIG BIG Book, and make travel and lodging accommodations (we'll send you our favorites...)
-The Berkshires is a vacation destination, so we encourage you to book early.
+Our locations are vacation destinations, so we encourage you to book early.

 Absolutely.
 Call or email our office to schedule a mutually convenient time.

 Not likely.
 Few insurance companies pay for couples therapy.
 However, Flexible Savings Accounts (FSA's) may.
 Ask your Accountant or Compensation and Benefits Administrator if you qualify for FSA's.

 You can fly into Miami International Airport (Miami-Dade County) or Naples Airport.

 You can call Cindy at 212-328-1162 (New York or International Callers) or Toll Free: 844-926-8753, extension 2.